BrunoDelfim/code-solver/docs/CONTRIBUTING.md

 * Fill in the required template
 * Do not include issue numbers in the PR title
 * Include screenshots and animated GIFs in your pull request whenever possible
-* Follow the JavaScript styleguide
+* Follow the TypeScript styleguide
 * Include thoughtfully-worded, well-structured tests
 * Document new code
 * End all files with a newline